Community Behavioral Health Care Professional Loan Repayment Program

 If the application is incomplete, a letter will be sent to the applicant to request the missing information.
 Processing cannot take place prior to the date a complete application is received in ISAC's Deerfield office.

+Applicants should allow at least 12 weeks for application processing.
 Qualified applicants will be sent a Notice of Eligibility letter from ISAC.

 Award Determination and Payment